smolinde/iot-dashboard/pages/software-setup.md

         mpremote connect COM8 fs cp -r . :

 This command copies everything in the current directory recursively to the root directory of the ESP32-S3 Nano.
 This can take some time to complete.
 After that, your dashboard is ready for exploitation.
-Disconnect the dashboard from yor computer and connect it to any 5V power supply.
-You will most likely see the [Error 1101](../errors/1101.md) as there is no SD card inserted yet.
+Disconnect the dashboard from your computer and connect it to any 5V power supply.
+You will see the [Error 1101](../errors/1101.md) as there is no SD card inserted yet.
 Please get familiar with the possibilities and customization options from the [User Manual](./user-manual.md).

 <p align="center"><a href="#software-setup">Unscroll this page</a></p>